ucb-ee290c/ucb-ee290c.github.io/tutorials/index.md

 # Tutorials

 Below are some highlights, some not in the sidebar.
-Checkout the rest of the website at: https://ucb-ee290c.github.io/
+Checkout the rest of the website for more.

 ## Software

-[Setting Up RISC-V Environment](software/setting-up-riscv-environment.md) - a little out of date as of May 2025.
+[Setting Up RISC-V Environment](software/setting-up-riscv-environment.html) - a little out of date as of May 2025.

 ## Baremetal IDE